turbonemesis/constitution/README.md

 Just imagine how hard a country would be to maintain without a constitution!

 Bottom line is you need everyone's buy-in in order for any coding standards to be effective across an entire organization, and you need effective coding standards in order to make your code easier to maintain.

-If someone is scared that this might be too official, you can always add a clause saying this is only so serious to appease them.

 It's up to you what you ultimately agree to as a team, but together in agreement you can do literally anything.